shawna-p/mysterious-messenger/docs/text-messages.rst

         z "Eating breakfast in the morning is really important." return

 For regular text messages, the label should immediately begin with a ``menu:`` so that the player is presented with a choice of answers.
 You can add as many or as few options as you wish.
 The dialogue here is written the same way as chatrooms, including awarding heart points.
 You can only award one heart point per reply.
 It can be for a character not in the conversation as well.
-For more information on heart points, see [[INSERT LINK HERE]].
+For more information on heart points, see :ref:`Showing a Heart Icon`.

 Finally, end the whole label with ``return``.